rohan-paul/Awesome-JavaScript-Interviews/Redux/container-component.md

-And container is component , where I am using a Redux state inside of a React component.
+And container is a component , where I am using a Redux state inside of a React component.
 Because note, while we have the application state in redux store, but here in this component I am again declaring some states.

 Why Container Component - To separate our data-fetching and rendering concerns.
 A container does data fetching and then renders its corresponding sub-component.